 When using rooms, gym, Coakley Room, etc. the group is responsible for cleaning up after themselves, returning furniture or equipment to original positions, respecting classroom displays, cleaning chalkboards, and controlling the children within the group.
-Students are not to run through the building unsupervised.
+Students must be under the direct supervision of an adult chaperone at all times.
 Negligent care of the facilities will result in refusal for future use.